zippy1978/jquery.scrollz/README.md

 * Pull header arrow animations (up and down).
 * Scroll thumb simple styling.

+###jQuery Mobile support
+The plugin supports jQuery Mobile auto-enhancement feature with attribute 'data-scrollz' for easier / faster integration.
+This attribute supports the follwoing values :
+* simple: builds a simple scrolling area on the target element with default options.
+* pull: builds a scrolling area on the target element with a pull header, other options are default options.

+When the feature is used, the scrolling area height is set to fit the window size (without eventual header or footer).
+This height is updated every time the widow is resized.
+So the attribute cannot be used on 2 elements stacked vertically.
+However the attribute can be used on elements stacked horizontally as the width is never resized.

+### Known issues
+* On iOS devices, the page sometimes blink when the pull header changes its state.

 ## Examples
 * [Examples with markup and script description](http://dl.dropbox.com/u/26978903/scrollz/examples.html).
 * [jQuery Mobile](http://dl.dropbox.com/u/26978903/scrollz/mobile.html).